Skills

 Sometimes you will want to create a Skill that requests information from the user, and you can do that with User Variables.
 User Variables are surrounded by {{double curly braces}}

 in your Skills.
 When you trigger the Skill, Steve will ask you to fill in the variable and then will execute the Skill.
+User Variables are free text by default, and you can have as many of them as you want.

 A good example here would be a recruiter who is recruiting for multiple positions.
 They can create one "Write a candidate outreach" Skill and attach a Skill Button for it to a page.
 Then when they press the button, it can ask them for the specific Job Requisition, which they can paste in.
 That way they don't have to create a different Skill for each job they're trying to fill.
 Here's an example of what that might look like: